The Moody Blues: Departures of Warwick and Laine

+In July 1966, Warwick retired from the group and the music business.
+After unsuccessful attempts to recruit Klaus Voormann (who took up a simultaneous offer to join Manfred Mann instead) and the Who's John Entwistle, the band hired Rod Clark as Warwick's replacement on bass.
+At the beginning of October, Laine also left the band, followed by new member Clark a few days later.
+Shortly after Laine and Clark left, Epstein announced that he no longer represented the Moody Blues.

-In June 1966, Warwick retired from the group and the music business.
-He was briefly replaced by Rod Clark, but in early October, both he and Denny Laine left the band, which prompted Decca to release a new Moody Blues single in the UK, the Parisian "Boulevard de la Madeleine" with "This is My House (But Nobody Calls)" as the B-side, only a few days later, as the Moody Blues seemed to be disintegrating (the single had been released in the US in June 1966, though the A- and B-sides were switched for the UK release).
-Shortly after Laine and Clark's departure, Brian Epstein announced that he no longer represented the Moody Blues.
+While the Moodies appeared to be disintegrating, Decca released their new single, "Boulevard de la Madeleine" with "This Is My House (But Nobody Calls)" as the B-side, just a few days after Laine's departure was announced (the single had been released in the US in June 1966, though the A- and B-sides were switched for the UK release).
+A further single, "Life's Not Life", was issued in January 1967.
+This single's release is often listed in discographies as being cancelled, though both promo and regular stock copies have been seen over the years.

-In the November 1966 issue of Hit Week, Dutch interviewers Hans van Rij and Emie Havers wrote an article saying that at the time Laine and Clark departed, the Moody Blues had been in the process of recording their second album, to be titled Look Out, with Cordell still producing.
+In the November 1966 issue of Hit Week, Dutch interviewers Hans van Rij and Emie Havers wrote an article saying that at the time Laine and Clark departed, the Moody Blues had been in the process of recording their second album, to be titled Look Out!, with Cordell still producing.
 The album was shelved and "Really Haven't Got the Time" is the only song title mentioned in the article.
-In 2014 Cherry Red Records, on their Esoteric Records imprint, released a deluxe double CD edition of The Magnificent Moodies, with the first CD comprising the complete discography of the original Moody Blues, while the second CD featured previously unreleased tracks, including those from the attempted 1966 album.
-Most of the tracks for this second album were Laine/Pinder originals, with Tim Hardin's "Hang on to a Dream" being the only cover.
+In 2014 Cherry Red Records, on their Esoteric Records imprint, released a double CD edition of The Magnificent Moodies with a number of tracks from the attempted 1966 album included.
+Most of the songs for this second album were Laine/Pinder originals, with Tim Hardin's "Hang On to a Dream" being the only cover.

-The last record by the original Denny Laine/Clint Warwick line-up of the Moody Blues, a single of Laine/Pinder's "Life's Not Life" (first released as an EP track in France in June 1966), was scheduled for UK release in January 1967, even though this line-up had been defunct for several months by this point.
-This single's release is often listed in discographies as being cancelled; however, both promo and regular stock copies have been seen over the years.

 Laine would go on to join Paul McCartney's post-Beatles band Wings in 1971.
-Along with Paul and Linda McCartney, Laine was one of the three members to remain with the band from their formation to their 1980 split.
+Along with Paul and Linda McCartney, Laine was one of the three members to remain with Wings from their formation to their 1981 split.